-Please note that you can only apply for overhead to the administrating institution, which is the place of employment in the clinical position.
+Please note that you can only apply for overhead/administration expenses to the administrating institution, which is the place of employment in the clinical position.

 The project description must not exceed 5 A4 pages (including figures, tables, etc.).
 The 5 A4 pages must not exceed 15,000 characters including spaces, figure captions, formulas, etc. (see also section 4.3.3).
 References/ bibliography must be uploaded as a separate appendix.
 Please note that the overview of appendices (section 4.3.2) offers a list of the appendices that must be attached.
+Also, note that it is stated in section 4.3 how the number of characters is counted in e-grant.